LYNCH·LLP

 What the data says.

-Cheri L. Harrington has a public record of 367 total applications across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of 329 disposed applications, 226 were allowed, yielding an overall allowance rate of 69%.
-The examiner's allowance rate ranges from 58% to 80% across these art units, reflecting variation in outcomes within the pooled record.
-This aggregate figure describes past dispositions and does not predict results in any particular application.
+Examiner Cheri L. Harrington maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Her pooled allowance rate stands at 69% across hundreds of decided applications.
+This rate reflects the share of applications that were allowed among all decided matters—both allowed and abandoned—across her art units.
+The allowance rate ranges from 58% to 80% across these art units, reflecting variation in outcomes by art unit.
+This pooled figure aggregates her work across multiple art units and does not represent any single art unit's specific record.

 // HOW TO READ THESE NUMBERS